 Thai basil — adds a wonderful aromatic herbiness to the recipe.
-Feel free to use whatever basil you have on hand if you are unable to find the Thai varieties at your local Asian market.
+Feel free to use whatever basil you have on hand if you cannot find the Thai varieties at your local Asian market.

 Chilis — do you like heat?
-There is no limit to how much additional chilies you can add.
+There is no limit to how many additional chilies you can add.
 I like to have a mild base, with extra slices of really spicy chilies on top.
-That way, if it gets too overwhelming, I can just pick them out.
+If it gets too overwhelming, I can pick them out.